Accessibility of Openaid

 Issues with impaired vision and/or impaired color vision

-- When the page is zoomed in 400%, depending on the screen size, some of the text in the tab menu on the category page can be cut off.
+- When the page is zoomed in 400%, depending on the screen size, some of the text in the tab menu can be cut off.
 This applies to the headings: overview, distribution and comparison.

 - The small circles next to the main heading and the text in the “add comparison” box, which are displayed when a comparison is made, do not make a direct difference in tone.